Azure/iot-operations-sdks/rust/azure_iot_operations_protocol/README.md

 ## Installing crates

 > [!NOTE]
-> These crates are currently in preview and are subject to change until version 1.0
+> These crates are currently in preview and are subject to change until version 1.0.
+> Pinning a specific release will protect you from any breaking changes, which are subject to occur until we release 1.0.

 1. Ensure your git credentials are set in your environment, as you will need them to access this repository and take a dependency on the crates within it.